KDE/kde-builder/doc/man-kde-builder.1.md

 At the end `kde-builder` will show which modules failed to build, and where the logs were kept for that build run.

-# EXIT STATUS

-**0**
-Success

-**1**
-Normally this means some part of the update, build or install process failed, but is also used for any abnormal program end not otherwise covered below.

-**5**
-A signal was received that killed `kde-builder`, but it attempted to perform normal closedown.

-**8**
-Unknown option was passed on the command line.

-**99**
-An exception was raised that forced `kde-builder` to abort early.

-# SIGNALS

-kde-builder supports `SIGHUP`, which if received will cause kde-builder to exit after the current modules for the build thread (and update thread, if still active) have completed.

 # FILES

 `~/.config/kdesrc-buildrc` (`$XDG_CONFIG_HOME/kdesrc-buildrc`, if